gruppe-adler/grad_civs/README.md

 * civilians patrol and drive around the country, alone and in small groups
 * stop and raise their hands when threatened with weapons
+* vehicles will stop when you gesture at them (ACE 'hold' gesture)
+* ACE interactions: "back up vehicle", "carry on"
 * will panic and flee in firefights
 * will move out of player's way when getting honked at
 * civilian players will get hints as to what a "grad-civ" civilian would notice (like, being pointed at with a gun, told to go away by ACE interact, ...)
+* civilians get assigned homes

 ## Dependencies